How it works

 - Draft — created but not yet sent.

-- Sent — email delivered, client hasn't opened the form yet.
+- Sent — email delivered, client has not opened the form yet.

 - Completed — all fields reviewed and approved.